Charleston Streets: Prettiest Streets in Charleston

 There are so many pretty streets in Charleston, that this list simply does not do it justice.
 If you want to see some of Charleston’s prettiest streets (and hear some of the stories behind them), sign up for our Charleston History Tour or Alleyways and Passages Tour.

-Possibly one of the most photographed streets in Charleston, Rainbow Row is actually located on East Bay Street.
+Possibly one of the most photographed Charleston streets, Rainbow Row is actually located on East Bay Street.

 This strip of architectural delight stretches from no. 79 to no. 107 East Bay Street.
 These are the pastel homes that you’ve probably seen in TV shows and movies shot in Charleston.
 We would say these structures are the lowcountry’s response to the Painted Ladies in San Francisco — but the homes on our Rainbow Row were painted around the same time as the Painted Ladies!